scale-it/sigmadao/dapp/README.md

 yarn server:[mainnet/testnet/betanet]
 ```

-Once, abobe backend setup is done.
+Once, the above backend setup is done.
 The backend should be running on [localhost](http://localhost:4000) which connects to PostgreSQL database.
 [Postgraphile](https://www.graphile.org/postgraphile/) has automatic resolver which reads the schema of table and function for auto query generation.

 ### How to setup SigmaDAO frontend application?